CycloneDX/cdxgen/README.md

 - Precision: Try using multiple techniques to improve precision, even if it takes extra time.
 - Personas: Cater to the needs of a range of personas such as security researchers, compliance auditors, developers, and SOC.
 - Lifecycle: Support BOM generation for various product lifecycles.
+- Machine Learning: Optimize the generated data for Machine Learning (ML) purposes by considering the various model properties.

 ## Documentation